Rapptz/discord.py/docs/api.rst

         The user is a bot that only uses HTTP interactions and is shown in the online member list.

         .. versionadded:: 2.0
+    .. attribute:: spammer

+        The user is flagged as a spammer by Discord.

+        ..versionadded:: 2.0

 .. class:: ActivityType